 Jason Stephens | June 26, 2020 | Personal Injury

 Birth injuries are terrifying for parents.
-Even the smallest thing that goes wrong during labor and delivery can be traumatic for the parents.
+Even the smallest thing that goes wrong during labor and delivery can be traumatic.
 The only thing that a new mother and father desire is for their baby to be born healthy and safe.

 Unfortunately, this is not always the case.
 Errors and omissions during labor and delivery can result in birth injuries, including Caput succedaneum.